Brain-Development-and-Disorders-Lab/task_intentions/README.md

 `yarn start`: Start both the game and the API server.

-`yarn start:server`: Launch the RestRserve API instance.
+`yarn start:server`: Launch the Flask API instance.

 `yarn start:client`: Run a Webpack HMR-compatible development server to preview the task at [localhost:8080](http://localhost:8080).

 `yarn test`: Run all tests, server and game tests.

-`yarn test:server`: Run all the tests for the RestRserve API instance.
+`yarn test:server`: Run all the tests for the Flask API instance.

 `yarn test:client`: Run all the tests for the game.